Contrast (vision)

-Contrast is the difference in luminance or color that makes an object (or its representation in an image or display) visible against a background of different luminance or color.
-The human visual system is more sensitive to contrast than to absolute luminance; thus, we can perceive the world similarly despite significant changes in illumination throughout the day or across different locations.
+Contrast is the difference in luminance or color that makes an object (or its representation in an image or display) distinguishable from a background.
+Human vision is more sensitive to relative differences than to absolute luminance, so perceived appearance can remain fairly stable despite large changes in illumination.

 The maximum contrast of an image is termed the contrast ratio or dynamic range.
 In images where the contrast ratio approaches the maximum possible for the medium, there is a conservation of contrast.
 In such cases, increasing contrast in certain parts of the image will necessarily result in a decrease in contrast elsewhere.
 Brightening an image increases contrast in darker areas but decreases it in brighter areas; conversely, darkening the image will have the opposite effect.
 Bleach bypass reduces contrast in the darkest and brightest parts of an image while enhancing luminance contrast in areas of intermediate brightness.

 Biological contrast sensitivity

-Campbell and Robson (1968) showed that the human contrast sensitivity function shows a typical band-pass filter shape peaking at around 4 cycles per degree (cpd or cyc/deg), with sensitivity dropping off either side of the peak.
+Campbell and Robson (1968) showed that the typical human contrast sensitivity function displays a band-pass filter shape that peaks around 4 cycles per degree (cpd or cyc/deg), with sensitivity dropping off either side of the peak.
 This can be observed by changing one's viewing distance from a "sweep grating" (shown below) showing many bars of a sinusoidal grating that go from high to low contrast along the bars, and go from narrow (high spatial frequency) to wide (low spatial frequency) bars across the width of the grating.

 The contrast in the left half of the image is lower than that in the right half.

 The high-frequency cut-off represents the optical limitations of the visual system's ability to resolve detail and is typically about 60 cpd.
 The high-frequency cut-off is also related to the packing density of the retinal photoreceptor cells: a finer matrix can resolve finer gratings.

 The low frequency drop-off is due to lateral inhibition within the retinal ganglion cells.
 A typical retinal ganglion cell's receptive field comprises a central region in which light either excites or inhibits the cell, and a surround region in which light has the opposite effects.

 One experimental phenomenon is the inhibition of blue in the periphery if blue light is displayed against a white background, leading to a yellow surrounding.
 The yellow is derived from the inhibition of blue on the surroundings by the center.
 Since white minus blue is red and green, this mixes to become yellow.

 For example, in the case of graphical computer displays, contrast depends on the properties of the picture source or file and the properties of the computer display, including its variable settings.
 For some screens the angle between the screen surface and the observer's line of sight is also important.